How to Repurpose Old Picture Frames

 Sweet Shark and I measured and drew lines and marks, nailed and adjusted the frames until the spacing was as good as we could get it.
 As I mentioned above we had some different size frames with different hangers.

-It was a challenge, but at the end of the day, we stood back and loved how we decorated the wall with the repurposed old picture frames and canvases.
+It was a challenge, but at the end of the day, we stood back and loved how we decorated the wall with the repurposed old picture frames and new canvases.

 I’m so happy with the arrangement of the canvases.
 I think most people won’t even notice the slight difference in frame sizes.